 Factors in Choosing a Dental Microscope

-FULL DISCLOSURE: To be crystal clear – I recently purchased 2 Leica M320 Dental Operating Microscopes for my office, and because I am extremely happy with my scopes, don’t be surprised if I mention them frequently.
+FULL DISCLOSURE: To be crystal clear – in May 2012 I purchased 2 Leica M320 Dental Operating Microscopes for my office, and because I am extremely happy with my scopes, don’t be surprised if I mention them frequently.
 HOWEVER, I have no financial ties to the company in any way and do not receive any compensation from them.
 In this section on factors to consider in choosing scope, I will do my best to remain completely unbiased.
 In future posts about microscope photography, I will probably be a little more biased due to only being experienced with the Leica, as well as the excellent results.

 There are currently 4 primary scope manufacturers with models specifically for dentistry.
 At the most basic level, all scopes made by these 4 companies are more than adequate for virtually all GP’s.

 - Leica – Leica Microsystems Dental Microscopes